Goldman Sachs must face class action over conflicts of interest, risky mortgages

 NEW YORK, April 7 (Reuters) - Goldman Sachs Group Inc GS.N must face a shareholder class action accusing the bank of hiding conflicts of interest, including behind-the-scenes dealings with a prominent hedge fund manager, when creating risky subprime securities before the 2008 financial crisis.

-In a 2-1 decision on Tuesday, the 2nd U.S. Circuit Court of Appeals said Goldman failed to overcome a presumption that shareholders relied on its alleged misstatements, including that client interests "always come first" and "integrity and honesty are at the heart of our business," when buying the bank's stock.
+In a 2-1 decision on Tuesday, the 2nd U.S. Circuit Court of Appeals in Manhattan said Goldman failed to overcome a legal presumption that shareholders relied on its pledges to guard against conflicts, when deciding to buy the bank's stock.

+These included alleged misstatements that client interests "always come first" and "integrity and honesty are at the heart of our business."

-The Manhattan-based court also rejected Goldman's argument that allowing class actions based on "general" statements about companies' businesses would turn securities fraud claims into "a form of investor insurance," exposing companies to a flood of baseless litigation.
+The court also rejected Goldman's argument that allowing class actions based on "general" misstatements would turn securities fraud claims into "a form of investor insurance," exposing companies to a flood of baseless litigation.

 "We are not blind to the widespread understanding that class certification can pressure defendants into settling large claims, meritorious or not, because of the financial risk of going to trial," Circuit Judge Richard Wesley wrote.
 "But our law already beats back this parade of horribles."